 When planning commercialisation activities, it is critical to have clear agreements on the ownership of the results.
 Any other related engagements, such as previously granted licenses or rights of first refusal, have to be clearly documented.

-In most cases research results are utilised in subsequent research projects, where prior results are used as background.
+In most cases, research results are utilised in subsequent research projects, where prior results are used as background.
 The project agreement and funding terms applicable to the results at issue may set forth provisions for use in further research.

 After patent applications and other needed registrations have been filed, the research project results can be utilised in publications such as open access journal articles and citable datasets.
 Research data should be findable, and that requires metadata to be added to ACRIS, ETSIN and OpenAIRE metadata catalogues.

 The Aalto University commercialisation policy establishes guidelines for intellectual property that has commercial potential and to which the university is entitled to.
 Tradable IP consists of patents and registered designs, copyrights, trade- and service marks and trade secrets.